Exploring beyond-mean-field logarithmic divergences in Fermi-polaron energy: Two interaction vertices subdominant diagram

 A second diagram with two bold two-particles vertices $\Gamma$ is shown in Fig. \ref{apdx1}.
 The analytic expression is (global sign is irrelevant, since we argue that it gives a subdominant contribution in the $q\to \infty$ limit):

 If we assume that all $G$'s are retarded with momenta which are large {\it i.e.} of the order $q$, this gives seven conditions for the different times: $t_1>0$, $t_2<0$, $t_3>t_2$, $t_1>t_4$, $t>t_4$, $t_3>t$ and $t>0$.
 The first, sixth and seventh conditions imply the third condition, so we have six conditions.
-If we assume that $|\mathbf{P}>\Lambda$ is large, this means that the dominant contribution is for $t_2>t_1$, which is inconsistent with the conditions.
-Therefore we assume $|\mathbf{P}<\Lambda$.
-We find that $|\mathbf{P}+\mathbf{k}'-\mathbf{k}|\gg\Lambda$, and $t_4>t_3$, which is inconsistent with previous conditions.
-As a conclusion, we find that this diagram is not dominant.
+If we assume that $|\mathbf{P}|>\Lambda$ is large, this means that the dominant contribution is for $t_2>t_1$, which is inconsistent with the conditions.
+Therefore we assume $|\mathbf{P}|<\Lambda$.
+We find that $|\mathbf{P}+\mathbf{k}'-\mathbf{k}|\gg\Lambda$, and the dominant contribution is for $t_4>t_3$, which is inconsistent with previous conditions.
+As a conclusion, we find that this diagram is not dominant, compared to the diagram for $\chi_{1\,c}$.

+We can recover this result in another manner.
+We assume that all the fermionic wavevectors of $G$'s are of order $q$ and are large compared to $k_{typ}$.
+This means that at lowest order all the $G$'s are retarded.
+Consider the time loop : $0\rightarrow t_1\rightarrow t_2 \rightarrow 0$.
+Due to the retarded nature of the two $G$'s in this loop, the time difference in $\Gamma$ in this loop must be negative.
+This means that at lowest order, the wavevector of the $\Gamma$ in the loop cannot be large.
+We come to the same conclusion for the wave vector of the second $\Gamma$, by considering the time loop $t\rightarrow t_4\rightarrow t_3 \rightarrow t$.
+Following the same procedure as before, we see that there is only one independent wavevector which is large.
+The integral on this large wavevector gives a factor $q^3$, while the integrals on the five time differences give a factor $(q^{-2})^5=q^{-10}$.
+This gives finally a subdominant contribution of order $q^{-7}$.